kaidez/github-issue-triage/README.md

 **`validate.ts`** — The data contract.
 Defines a Zod schema that validates Claude's output at runtime.
 If Claude returns a malformed response, the pipeline fails here with a clear error rather than writing bad data to disk.

 **`write.ts`** — The Load stage.
-Takes the completed array of enriched issues and writes them to `output/enriched-issues.json` with a timestamp and issue count at the top level.
+Takes the completed array of enriched issues and writes two output files: `output/enriched-issues.json` (structured data with a timestamp and issue count) and `output/report.md` (a human-readable Markdown summary).

 Each file owns exactly one stage of the pipeline.
 This mirrors how enterprise integration platforms structure their workflows — discrete, single-responsibility steps that are easy to test, debug, and replace independently.